felipe31/naivechain/README.md

 ## Compiled files

-This package was compiled using [pkg](https://github.com/zeit/pkg "Pkg").
+This project was compiled using [pkg](https://github.com/zeit/pkg "Pkg").
 The binary files to linux, mac and windows are located in the [binaries](./binaries) directory.
 To run a binary you have to fulfill all the requirements listed above and you need to keep the file _x509.node_ in the same directory of the binary (already included in the _binaries_ folder).

+## Considerations

+The Log Blockchain was firstly forked from the [naivechain](https://github.com/lhartikk/naivechain) project in the branch master.